nRF24/RF24Network/docs/tuning.md

 reduce throughput and errors on routing nodes.

 Radios in this network are linked by **addresses** assigned to **pipes**.
-Each radio can listen to 6 addresses on 6 pipes, therefore each radio has a parent pipe and 4-5 child pipes, which are used to form a tree structure.
+Each radio can listen to 6 addresses on 6 pipes, (8 pipes on NRF52x) therefore each radio has a parent pipe and 4-5 child pipes, which are used to form a tree structure.
 Nodes communicate directly with their parent and children nodes.
 Any other traffic to or from a node must be routed through the network.

 ## Topology of RF24Network

 Anybody who is familiar at all with IP networking should be able to easily understand RF24Network topology.
-The master node can be seen as the gateway, with up to 4 directly connected nodes.
+The master node can be seen as the gateway, with (by default) up to 5 directly connected nodes.
 Each of those nodes creates a subnet below it, with up to 4 additional child nodes.
 The numbering scheme can also be related to IP addresses, for purposes of understanding the topology via subnetting.
 Nodes can have 5 children if multicast is disabled.

 ### Expressing RF24Network addresses in IP format